prysmaticlabs/documentation/website/docs/install/install-with-script.md

 :::info ETH Required

-Running a validator requires 32.1 ETH (for Mainnet) or 32.1 GöETH / rETH (for Testnets).
-Instructions for acquiring GöETH / rETH are provided below.
+Running a validator requires 32.1 ETH (for Mainnet) or 32.1 GöETH / rETH / SepplETH (for Testnets).
+Instructions for acquiring testnet ETH are provided below.

 :::

-Review the latest Ethereum Foundation validator advisories.
-Testnet advisories are available on the [Prater Staking Launchpad](https://prater.launchpad.ethereum.org/en/overview) and [Prater Staking Launchpad](https://ropsten.launchpad.ethereum.org/en/overview).
-Mainnet advisories are on the [Mainnet Staking Launchpad](https://launchpad.ethereum.org/en/overview).

 Next, we'll create your validator keys with the [Ethereum Staking Deposit CLI](https://github.com/ethereum/staking-deposit-cli).
 Before proceeding, we recommend temporarily moving over to a **new machine that has never been connected to the internet** if possible.
 This will reduce the risk that your validator private key is exposed to an adversary.
-We'll carry an encrypted version of your private key to your primary machine after creating your account on this "airgapped" machine.
+We'll carry an encrypted version of your private key to your primary machine after creating your keys on this "airgapped" machine.

 Download the latest stable version of the deposit CLI from the [Staking Deposit CLI Releases page](https://github.com/ethereum/staking-deposit-cli/releases).